b2l/what-the-flux/README.md

 # What the Flux?

 ## What is Flux?

 A Javascript application pattern.
 Promoted by Facebook along with React

 ## Why Flux?

-* Easy to reason about
 * Predictable
 * Scalable
+* Easier to reason about
-* Easy to test
+* Easier to test

 ## Flux:

 ### Dispatcher

-It's the central hub of the application
+It is the central hub of the application.

-It just dispatch the actions to the stores
+It dispatches the `actions` to the stores.

-Ensure that only one action is processed at a time
+Ensures that only one `action` is processed at a time

-It manage the dependencies between stores
+It manages the dependencies between the stores (Example on dependencies?)

 ### Stores

+A store:
-Represent a domain of your application
+- Represents a domain of your application

-Manage the state of this domain
+- Manages the state of that specific domain

-Broadcast an event when the state has changed
+- Broadcasts an event when the state has changed

 ```
 todos = []